iWaraxe/CriticalThinking/lectures/en/lecture-04-error-alert.md

 ### [seq:070] When AI Misses the Point

 ###### SCRIPT
 AI often misses context that humans understand instantly.
 Ask it about "running" and it might not know if you mean exercise, managing something, or a nose that's running!
-It might give medical advice when you're asking about a video game character, or treat fiction as fact.
-Without understanding context, AI can give dangerously wrong answers!
+But here's something really concerning: AI performs differently based on what language you use!
+Recent tests show that DeepSeek R1 gives worse answers when forced to "think" in Russian or Finnish compared to English.
+This creates unfair advantages for English speakers and shows how AI can be accidentally biased against other languages and cultures!

 ###### VISUAL
 - Same word, different contexts examples
 - AI mixing up fictional and real contexts
+- NEW: Language performance comparison chart
 - Conversation going off the rails
 - Context clues AI misses
+- Global language bias illustration

 ###### NOTES
 - Humans use tons of context AI can't access
 - Sarcasm, humor, and metaphors confuse AI
 - Cultural context often completely missed
+- NEW: Multilingual reasoning performance varies significantly
+- Chain-of-thought length correlates with answer quality regardless of language
+- English-first training creates systematic disadvantages

 ###### DEMONSTRATION
-"Context Chaos":
+"Context Chaos Enhanced":
 1. Give AI ambiguous prompts
 2. Watch it guess wrong context
 3. Try sarcasm and metaphors
-4. See how responses miss the mark
+4. NEW: Test same question in different languages
+5. Compare answer quality across languages
+6. Discuss fairness implications

 ---